Baby boomers: Attitude towards religion

 In the United States, radical activists of the 1960s prompted a backlash by religious leaders, who advocated a return to basic "family values".
 Evangelical Christians grew considerably in numbers in the 1970s.
 This movement became politically active, resulting in the fusion between Christian fundamentalism and neoconservatism in the late 1970s and 1980s and the election of Ronald Reagan as president.

-In 1993, Time magazine reported on the religious affiliations of baby boomers.
-Citing Wade Clark Roof, a sociologist at the University of California at Santa Barbara, the articles stated that about 42% of baby boomers were dropouts from formal religion, 33% had never strayed from church, and 25% of boomers were returning to religious practice.
+In 1993, Time magazine reported on the religious affiliations of Baby Boomers.
+Citing Wade Clark Roof, a sociologist at the University of California at Santa Barbara, the articles stated that about 42% of Baby Boomers had already left formal religion, 33% had never strayed from church, and 25% of boomers were returning to religious practice.
 The boomers returning to religion were "usually less tied to tradition and less dependable as church members than the loyalists.
-They are also more liberal, which deepens rifts over issues like abortion and homosexuality".
+They are also more liberal, which deepens rifts over issues like abortion and homosexuality."